JasonLeeJSL/jasonleejsl.github.io/_pages/about.md

 News
 =====
-* 2025/1: Three papers has been accepted by CHI2025!
+* Jan.
+2025: Three papers has been accepted by CHI2025!
 Thanks and congrats to my collaborators!
-* 2025/1: One paper has been accepted for presentation in the 75th ICA Conference!
+* Jan.
+2025: One paper has been accepted for presentation in the 75th ICA Conference!
-* 2024/10: Served as CHI2025 reviewer!
+* Oct.
+2024: Served as CHI2025 reviewer!
-* 2023/11: I have passed my QE with committee: [Prof. Chua Tat-Seng​](https://www.chuatatseng.com/) and [Prof. Brian Y. Lim](https://www.brianlim.net/).
+* Nov.
+2023: I have passed my QE with committee: [Prof. Chua Tat-Seng​](https://www.chuatatseng.com/) and [Prof. Brian Y. Lim](https://www.brianlim.net/).

 <!-- For more info about me, here is my [CV](http://jasonleejsl.github.io/files/CV_Jingshu_Li.pdf). -->